jeromeetienne/slides/augmentedrealitywiththreejs/slides.md

 1. Get a camera feed
 1. Analyze it to localize AR Markers
 1. Generate 3d on top
-1. Finally Display both, 3d and video, on the screen
+1. Finally display both, 3d and video, on the screen

 ---

-## How to Do With the Web ?
+## How To Do It With The Web ?

 ---